FIRE-Phoebe/Gas_Price_analysis/README.md

   <img src='Resources/images/ERD.png' width=800 height=400 >

 - Questions hope to answer with the data
-  - What is the average natural gas price now and future.
+  - What is the average natural gas price now and in the future?
-  - How the natural gas price changed from the last decades.
+  - How did the natural gas price change from the last decade?
-  - Which machine learning model can help us to predict the gas price.
+  - Which machine learning model can help us predict the gas price?
-  - Make a better decision on energy using and planning in the future.

 ## Machine Learning Approaches
 ### Model Designs